-Magnetic particle testing
+Magnetic particle inspection (MT)

-When is magnetic particle inspection used?
+How powerful is the magnetic particle inspection ?

 Magnetic particle inspection is used to detect defects on the surface and near-surface defects in the material.